arnavgautam/TreeHacks2015/HOLs/HOL-HTMLAppAndMobileServices/HOL.md

 	- On **MacOS X**: Python, which should already be installed.
 	- On **Linux**: Python.
 You must install the latest version of Python.
 - A web browser that supports HTML5
-- A Windows Azure subscription account that has the Windows Azure Mobile Services feature enabled
+- A Microsoft Azure subscription account that has the Microsoft Azure Mobile Services feature enabled

 	>**Note:** If you don't have an account, you can create a free trial account in just a couple of minutes.
-For details, see [Windows Azure Free Trial](http://aka.ms/WATK-FreeTrial).
+For details, see [Microsoft Azure Free Trial](http://aka.ms/WATK-FreeTrial).
-	If you have an existing account but need to enable the Windows Azure Mobile Services preview, see [Enable Windows Azure preview features](http://www.windowsazure.com/en-us/develop/mobile/tutorials/create-a-windows-azure-account/#enable).
+	If you have an existing account but need to enable the Microsoft Azure Mobile Services preview, see [Enable Microsoft Azure preview features](http://www.windowsazure.com/en-us/develop/mobile/tutorials/create-a-windows-azure-account/#enable).

 [1]: http://www.microsoft.com/web/gallery/install.aspx?appid=IISExpress